rowak/nanoleaf-api/README.md

 # Nanoleaf Java Library
-This is a extensive synchronous and asynchronous Java library for the Nanoleaf RESTful API.
+This is an extensive synchronous and asynchronous Java library for the Nanoleaf RESTful API.
 The Aurora (Light Panels), Canvas, and Shapes devices are all supported, and all API features are (will be) supported.

+This library is the successor to my old Aurora Java library.
+It has a significant number of improvements, including:
+- Nanoleaf Shapes and Canvas devices are supported
+- Asynchronous methods
+- Helper classes for group devices
+- Effects class redesigned for Effect v2
+- Many broken features have been fixed

 ## Documentation (not yet ready)